 2. VanDusen Botanical Garden, Vancouver

-Learn more about autumn with the Fall Adult Education Nature Classes offered or enjoy great photo opportunities and family-fun activities at the fall festival in the garden to celebrate Harvest Days from October 7-29, 2023.
+Learn more about autumn with the Fall Adult Education Nature Classes offered, or enjoy great photo opportunities and family-fun activities at the fall festival in the garden to celebrate Harvest Days.

 3. Queen Elizabeth Park, Vancouver

-At Queen Elizabeth Park experience stunning mountain vistas from the highest point in the city, along with an array of vibrant fall colours in the arboretum quarry garden.
+At Queen Elizabeth Park, experience stunning mountain vistas from the city’s highest point, along with an array of vibrant fall colours in the arboretum quarry garden.

 Where to see fall colours in Vancouver at Queen Elizabeth Park.
 Photo: Wendy Nordvik-Carr©